-When to Pay Franchise Tax and Temporary Recycling Surcharge - The franchise tax and temporary recycling surcharge must be paid by the 15th day of the 3rd month following the close of the taxable period, regardless of the due date of the return.
+When to Pay Franchise Tax - The franchise tax must be paid by the 15th day of the 3rd month following the close of the taxable period, regardless of the due date of the return.

-An extension for filing the return doesn't extend the time to pay the franchise tax and temporary recycling surcharge.
-Interest will be charged on the tax and surcharge not paid by the 15th day of the 3rd month following the close of the taxable year.
-You can avoid interest charges during the extension period by paying the tax and surcharge due by that date.
+An extension for filing the return doesn't extend the time to pay the franchise tax.
+Interest will be charged on the tax not paid by the 15th day of the 3rd month following the close of the taxable year.
+You can avoid interest charges during the extension period by paying the tax due by that date.
 Submit your payment with Wisconsin Form 4-ES, Corporation Estimated Tax Voucher.
-If you received a set of vouchers from the department, use the 5th voucher to make the estimated tax and surcharge extension payment.
+If you received a set of vouchers from the department, use the 5th voucher to make the estimated tax extension payment.

-During the extension period, 12% annual interest generally applies only to 10% of the tax and surcharge shown on the return.
-Interest of 18% per year applies to the remainder of the unpaid tax and surcharge.
+During the extension period, 12% annual interest generally applies only to 10% of the tax shown on the return.
+Interest of 18% per year applies to the remainder of the unpaid tax.
 See Form 4U, Part II, for more information.

-Payment of Estimated Tax - If your franchise tax due (including the temporary recycling surcharge for taxable years ending before April 1, 1999) is \$500 or more, you generally must make quarterly estimated tax payments using Wisconsin Form 4-ES.
+Payment of Estimated Tax - If your franchise tax due is \$500 or more, you generally must make quarterly estimated tax payments using Wisconsin Form 4-ES.
 Failure to make required estimated tax payments may result in an interest charge.
 If you filed Form 4-ES for the current year, you will automatically receive estimated tax vouchers before the first payment of the next year's tax is due.